 Designated Hero: In his Bugs Bunny Birthday Blowout review, the AVGN knocks Bugs to the ground just for starring in a game that he hates.
 He proceeds to beat Bugs up for heckling him, and at the end of the review, he beats the ever-living shit out of Bugs and shits on his face just because of the ending to the game.
 In the Crazy Castle review, Bugs chews him out for this.

 AVGN was simply one of James Rolfe's film projects that he didn't expect to take off as much as it did.
 He even admits it wasn't even that serious of a project, just something he slapped together to amuse his friends.
 After being encouraged to put it online, he did so and uploaded it to YouTube, and the rest is history.

 Kevin Finn, who played the ninja from the Ninja Gaiden episode and the Glitch Gremlin, became popular very quickly.

-In the behind the scenes of the TGWTG Anniversary Brawl, the Nerd and the Critic are angrily exchanging insults when one the other reviewers says "make out!", causing everybody to crack up.
+Foe Yay: Played for laughs with The Nostalgia Critic.
+In the behind the scenes of the TGWTG Anniversary Brawl, the Nerd and the Critic are angrily exchanging insults when one of the other reviewers says "make out!", causing everybody to crack up.

 In his Back to the Future game review, he makes a joke about how in the NES version, Marty seems to have contracted a disease that has made him lose control of his legs.
 Michael J. Fox contracted Parkinson's disease not long after the game's release.